-- Stay in air-conditioned buildings.
-Kane County cooling centers can be found by logging onto kanehealth.com/Documents/Air-Quality/CoolingWarmingLocations2018.pdf - Do not rely on a fan as your primary cooling device. - Limit outdoor activity, especially midday when it is the hottest part of the day, and avoid direct sunlight. - Wear loose, lightweight, light-colored clothing. - Take cool showers or baths to lower your body temperature. - Check on at-risk friends, family, and neighbors at least twice a day.
+- Stay in air-conditioned buildings such as Kane County cooling centers. - Do not rely on a fan as your primary cooling device. - Limit outdoor activity, especially midday when it is the hottest part of the day, and avoid direct sunlight. - Wear loose, lightweight, light-colored clothing. - Take cool showers or baths to lower your body temperature.

+• Check on at-risk friends, family, and neighbors at least twice a day.
 These may include seniors and people with chronic health conditions.